avast/marathon-vault-plugin/README.md

 ```

 Properties `sharedPathRoot` and `privatePathRoot` are optional.
 Default value for both properties is root (which means `/`).

+In this version, only token-based login is supported.
+Never use the Vault's initial root token - we recommend creating a separate token with long-enough validity and restricted (read-only) access to secrets.

 You will also need to start Marathon with the secrets feature being enabled.
 See [Marathon command line flags](https://mesosphere.github.io/marathon/docs/command-line-flags) for more details.
 In short, it can be enabled by
 * specifying `--enable_features secrets` in Marathon command line